Restorations

 4

-In many crystal chandeliers and wall lights, metal elements such as gilded or silvered surfaces, fittings, brackets, and structural supports show signs of corrosion or damage.
-These parts are carefully restored or, if necessary, recast or remanufactured to preserve both the structural integrity and the aesthetic coherence of the piece.
+In many crystal chandeliers and wall lights, metal elements such as gilding, silvering, structural fittings and fastenings are corroded or damaged.
+These components must be restored or, where necessary, recast in order to preserve both the structural integrity and the visual appearance of the object.

 5

-Missing decorative elements — including crystals, pendants, or ornamental details — may be recreated in keeping with the historic style.
-This stage demands a high level of craftsmanship, as the restorer must be capable of producing or sourcing replacement components that match the original in form, proportion, material quality, and light refraction.
+Missing elements such as crystals or decorative components can be reproduced in keeping with the original style.
+This step requires a high level of craftsmanship, as the restorer must be capable of producing or sourcing replacement parts that are true to the original.

 6